Nov 25, 2025

 TLDR:

-Alma connects you to therapists for talk therapy, but most cannot prescribe medication for conditions like ADHD or depression
+Alma connects you with independent therapists who provide talk therapy but generally cannot prescribe medication for conditions such as ADHD, depression, or anxiety.

 What is Alma?

-Alma operates as a therapist directory and matching service, connecting you with licensed therapists who provide talk-based psychotherapy.
-The service functions as a marketplace where independent therapists list their practices.
+Alma works as a therapist directory and matching service that connects you with licensed therapists who provide talk-based psychotherapy.
+It functions as a marketplace where independent therapists list their practices and indicate which insurance plans they accept.

-You can browse therapist profiles and filter by criteria like insurance acceptance, specialty areas (such as anxiety, trauma, or relationship issues), and whether they offer in-person or virtual sessions.
+You can browse therapist profiles and filter by insurance, specialty areas such as anxiety, trauma, or relationship concerns, and whether they offer in-person or virtual sessions.

-Once you find therapists who accept your insurance, you can reach out directly to schedule consultation calls.
-These introductory conversations help you determine if a therapist's approach and personality feel like the right fit before committing to ongoing sessions.
+Once you find therapists who appear to match your needs, you can reach out directly to schedule consultation calls.
+These short conversations help you see whether a therapist’s style feels like a good fit before you commit to ongoing sessions.

-Alma doesn't hire therapists or provide care itself.
-Instead, it helps you find a provider who takes your insurance and has availability.
+Alma itself does not hire therapists or deliver clinical care.
+It helps you find a therapist who appears to accept your insurance and is available.

 How Does Alma Work for Patients?

-Create an account and enter your insurance information.
-Alma's search tool shows therapists in your area who accept your plan and are accepting new clients.
+You create an account and enter your insurance information.
+Alma’s search tool shows therapists who say they accept your plan and are currently taking new clients.

-Filter by specialty (trauma, anxiety, couples counseling), session format (virtual or in-person), therapist demographics, and availability.
-Each profile includes their therapeutic approach, rates, and accepted insurance.
+You filter by specialty (for example, trauma, anxiety, couples counseling), session format (virtual or in-person), therapist demographics, and schedule.
+Profiles usually list therapeutic approach, cash fees, and accepted insurance.

-Contact therapists directly through their listing.
-Most offer a brief phone consultation before scheduling your first appointment.
+You contact therapists through their listing.
+Many offer a brief phone or video consultation before scheduling a first full session.

 Alma Pricing for Patients

-Therapists on Alma set their own fees.
-Many offer sliding scale pricing based on income for patients with financial constraints.
+Therapists set their own rates.
+Some offer sliding-scale pricing based on income for cash-paying customers.

-With insurance, you'll pay your plan's copay or coinsurance for mental health visits.
-These costs vary by plan and deductible status.
+If you use insurance, you generally pay your plan’s copay or coinsurance for mental health visits.
+The exact amount depends on your plan design and whether you have met your deductible.

 Common Issues with Alma Reported by Patients

-Billing problems compound the confusion.
-Some patients report charges for sessions their insurance should have covered, or find out that Alma billed the wrong insurance.
+Billing problems can add to the confusion.
+Some patients describe being charged for sessions they believed their insurance would cover or learning that the wrong insurance was billed.

 What Alma Does Not Provide

 Most providers on Alma are therapists who cannot prescribe medication.
-If you need medication for depression, anxiety, or ADHD, you'll need to find a psychiatric provider separately.
+If you need medication for depression, anxiety, ADHD, or other conditions, you will need to find a psychiatric clinician separately.

 When You Need Psychiatry Instead of Therapy